-Marisha L. Humphries is an associate professor of Educational Psychology whose research interests focus on African-American children's normative development and positive behavioral promotion programs.
-Her research seeks to develop an integrated approach to studying Black children’s normative development, and utilizing this basic research to create culturally and developmentally appropriate school-based behavior promotion programs.
-She examines African- American children’s emotional and social competence, and the ways in which schools can support children’s development in this area.
-Her research has been published in journals such as the Journal of Research on Adolescence, Clinical Child and Family Psychology Review, Journal of the American Academy of Child and Adolescent Psychiatry, Journal of Black Psychology, and Infant Mental Health Journal.
+Marisha L. Humphries is an associate professor of Educational Psychology whose research research seeks to develop an integrated approach to studying African American children's normative and prosocial development, and utilizing this basic research to create culturally and developmentally appropriate school-based behavior promotion programs.
+Her work examines African-American children's emotional and social competence, and the ways in which schools can support children's development in this area.
+Due to her interest and experience in applied research, Dr. Humphries’ work considers the contextual and cultural factors associated with children, families, and schools.
+Her research has been published in journals such as the Early Education & Development, Journal of Research on Adolescence, Clinical Child and Family Psychology Review, Journal of the American Academy of Child and Adolescent Psychiatry, Journal of Black Psychology, and Infant Mental Health Journal.

 2001 - PhD, University of Illinois at Chicago, Clinical Psychology

 1998 - MA, University of Illinois at Chicago, Clinical Psychology